apaz-cli/apaz-cli.github.io/blog/Grifters.md

 learn this lesson.

-    It seems that, as they gain control of the cultural narrative, the previously downtrodden don't want to reform the system so that nobody gets stepped on.
-They just don't want to be stepped on anymore.
+    It seems that, as they gain control of the cultural narrative, the previously downtrodden don't genuinely want to reform the system so that nobody gets stepped on.
+They just don't want to be stepped on themselves.
 If possible, they may even like to wear the boot one day.
 Nothing changes structurally, and so the stepping continues.

 <br>